stuartlynn/data-and-lab/_posts/CHIM.md

 (*) The Regional variables data files provides information on 10 variables for three five-year census intervals: 1977-82, 1987-92 and 1997-2002

 Note: No information for wages and exports is available for the 1977-82 interval.
-Cummulative Foreign Direct Investemet corresponds to the sum of all five years in the interval.
+Cumulative Foreign Direct Investment corresponds to the sum of all five years in the interval.
 For detail information on these variables, see Rowe F, (2013) *Spatial labour mobility in a transition economy: Migration and commuting in Chile*, PhD Thesis, School of Geography, Planning and Environmental Management, The University of Queensland.

 Prepared by Joshua Mark for the Center for Spatial Data Science ([https://spatial.uchicago.edu/](https://spatial.uchicago.edu/))